-That was an out-and-back ride over Col de Soller, having driven to Selva to get the right area, as we did for the Mallorcaa 312 above, and for the Monasteries (next rides).
+That was an out-and-back ride over Col de Soller, having driven to Selva to get the right area, as we did for the Mallorca 312 above, and again for the Monasteries (next rides).

 1st May 2018, the Monasteries, with Leslie:

-Leslie at the Sant Salvador café, with the biggest bread, cheese and ham rolls!
+Leslie at the Sant Salvador café, with the biggest bread, cheese and ham rolls in Mallorca!
 I had one too…

 You should be getting used to the typical Mallorcan weather by looking at the images.
 Actually, in 2018 there was a severe storm just as I arrived in early October, and floods at the eastern end of Mallorca, but I lost only a day or so of cycling.
 Someone, however, did lose their life in an overturned car in eastern Mallorca.
 I posted my October 2018 cycling trip previously in my blog, which started with the unusually poor weather, and TV images.